nnance/computer-agent/ROADMAP.md

 Minor improvements and bug fixes that enhance the current functionality.

-[ ] **Helper Functions**: Move parseArgs, output handler, and tool runner to separate modules in the helpers directory [ ] **Output Handling**: Improve output handling for better formatting and readability for non-interactive mode [ ] **Logging**: Implement structured logging system
+[x] **Output Handling**: Improve output handling for better formatting and readability for non-interactive mode [ ] **Helper Functions**: Move parseArgs and tool runner to separate modules in the helpers directory [ ] **Logging**: Implement structured logging system
 [ ] **Output Logging**: Remove hardcoded console logs and replace with a configurable logging system [x] **System Prompt**: Improve the default location of the system prompt and make it more customizable